Passer au contenu principal

 Understand Kitchen Sink Installation Types

-Since each type of sink is installed differently, it is important to know what type of new kitchen sink you will have.
-If you would like to learn more about these types, read our "How to Choose a Kitchen Sink" guide.
+Since each type of sink is installed differently, it's important to know what type of kitchen sink you will have.
+Learn more about sink types with our helpful guide on How to Choose a Kitchen Sink.

 Know the Parts of a Sink